 But we can still be friends if you don’t agree.
 Butter tart squares are probably still pretty good without currants.
 Maybe…

-Tips for perfect Butter Tart Squares:
+How to make Butter Tart Squares:

 - the shortbread mixture for the base will look like coarse crumbs – make sure to press it as firmly as you can into the baking dish so that it stays together and isn’t crumbly